-We are partnering with the Office of Early Learning and the NC Head Start Collaborative Office at the Department of Public Instruction to support LEAs and early childhood community leaders in collaborating to develop the early learning components of the LEA’s ESSA district plans.
+We are partnering with the Office of Early Learning and the NC Head Start State Collaboration Office at the Department of Public Instruction to support LEAs and early childhood community leaders in collaborating to develop the early learning components of the LEA’s ESSA district plans.

 - NC State ESSA Plan includes recommendations developed at our convening of state leaders.

 - In 2018, 80 district and two charter teams attended regional ESSA & Early Learning meetings.
 Each team completed commitments for birth-through-eight strategies in their local work.
 Attendees give the meeting an average rating of 4.29 on a 5-point scale.

 - In a second round of regional meetings in 2019, teams identified a problem of practice around one of three priorities – family engagement, aligned professional development and transition into kindergarten.
 Each team began developing an action plan.
 Attendees gave the meeting an average rating of 4.3 on a 5-point scale.

 “This meeting set aside a day out of our busy schedules to come together and focus on children birth to eight.
 The time we spent together was so very powerful.
 We collaborated, shared our thoughts and ideas, created a commitment plan and reflected on our district goals.
 I learned and grew so very much.
 Thank you for providing this opportunity!
 What a wonderful investment of our time together.”

 “This training provided the tools and time to move forward with planning.
 The follow-up offered by the trainers in the form of virtual office hours sounds incredible!”

 “Receiving important district data to identify problems of practice is beneficial in our work as we develop our strategic plan for the next cycle.”